 By Shawne Wang

-What challenges did you face in playing the character of Gu Yuan?
+What challenges did you face in playing your character?

-What was it like working with Amber Kuo?
+What was it like working with your director?
+Can you describe his directing style?

 What do you hope audiences will take with them after watching the film?